Skip to content

 Taxis

 Taxis wait at Port Cabo Rojo and in Pedernales town, but this isn’t Punta Cana with meters and fixed rates.
 Negotiate your price before getting in.
 Most drivers only speak Spanish, so having your destination written down (or using a translation app) helps avoid confusion.
-Expect to pay roughly $30-50 USD for a round-trip to Bahía de las Águilas, including wait time, though prices vary based on your negotiating skills and the driver’s mood that day.
+Prices vary based on your negotiating skills and the driver’s mood that day.
 For cruise passengers, the port has a dedicated taxi zone where drivers are accustomed to working with tourists.

 Tour Operators